bmsrk/TSInvoiceGenerator/README.md

 - **Decimal Support**: Hours and rates accept decimal values (e.g., 1.5 hours)
 - **Safe Money Calculations**: Avoids floating-point errors with proper rounding
 - **PDF Export**: Export invoices to PDF (web version)
+  - **Server-side PDF export**: High-fidelity server-rendered PDFs using wkhtmltopdf (with a Puppeteer-based fallback).
+The web UI now downloads the server-generated PDF for better quality.
 - **Dark Mode UI**: Beautiful, modern dark theme interface
 - **Type-Safe**: Full TypeScript support across all packages
 - **Docker Support**: Run with Docker Compose for easy deployment
 - **Status Tracking**: Track invoice status (Draft, Pending, Paid, Overdue)

+## 📦 Packaging & CI

+This repository includes a GitHub Actions workflow that builds platform artifacts and demonstrates packaging:

+- `.github/workflows/packaging.yml` builds CLI executables (via Bun) for Linux/macOS/Windows and packages the Electron app for each platform (uploads artifacts).
+The workflow is triggered on pushes to `main` or manual dispatch.
+- Electron builds include a bundled wkhtmltopdf binary (copied into `packages/electron/wk/` via `prepare-wk`) so PDF export works out-of-the-box in the packaged app.

+Notes: CI packaging is a demonstration and may require additional signing/notarization steps (and secrets) for production-ready installers.
 ## 📦 Project Structure

 ```